Bill Cashmore appeared in

 CITV's Saturday morning programme Gimme 5 in the early 1990s, and co-hosted a two-part children's guide to

 pantomimes which have been performed all around the world.
+The "zany twosome" starred in their own comedy stage show in 1993, which was highly praised in a

 In 2010, Bill wrote and performed an autobiographical one-man show called An Everyday Actor: "